Miro MCP server

 1. Install Claude Desktop

-2. Open or create the configuration file:
+2. Open or create the configuration file at:

 • macOS: ~/Library/Application Support/Claude/claude_desktop_config.json